What Situations Require Tyre Pressure Sensor Programming?

 Is programming required for all tyre pressure sensors?

-No, certain brands of Original Equipment Manufacturer (OEM) tyre pressure sensors for certain car models are already supplied pre-programmed, but may require calibration after installation.
-Programming tyre pressure sensors will be required for universal sensors.
+No, certain original equipment manufacturer (OEM) tyre pressure sensors for certain car models are already supplied pre-programmed, but they may require calibration after installation.
+Programming tyre pressure sensors is required for universal sensors.

 -